mariahpope/anemoi-inference/docs/configs/forcings.rst

 .. literalinclude:: forcings_2.yaml

-You can also specify different sources for each forcing.
+You can also specify different sources for each forcing:

 This is to get the initial constant forcings from a file: